tum-ens/urbs/doc/theorydoc/AP_prob.rst

 Minimum Load and Part Load Behaviors
 ------------------------------------
-There are some processes which theoretically can be turned on and off, but this does not happen in reality in case of normal operation (e.g. nuclear power plants, heat-producing plants during the cold season etc.).
+There are some processes which theoretically can be turned on and off, while others tipically operate as must-run units (e.g. nuclear power plants, heat-producing plants during the cold season etc.).
 These processes can either have a constant and load independent efficiency or a part-load behavior.

-In the case of a minimum load behavior with a constant, load independent efficiency, the values of the input and of the output of a process remain unchanged when compared except for the fact that there values, together with the value of the throughput, stay between the following boundaries:
+In the case of a minimum load behavior with a constant, load independent efficiency, the values of the input and of the output of a process remain unchanged when compared except for the fact that their values, together with the value of the throughput, stay between the following boundaries:

 .. math::